punkish/punkish/entries/M/MA/MAH/Mahogany-Room/index.md

     <figcaption>Antoinette</figcaption>
 </figure>

-Black absorbs every hue
+Black absorbs every hue,
-Red to brown and in between
+from red to brown and in between.
 On this agree we all do
-It's a lovely blue in green
+It’s a lovely blue in green

 Colors longing to be free
-Cling entwined in second set
+Cling entwined in the second set,
 With a glass of Silvertree[^1]
 And a girl called Antoinette